 Researchers have pointed out that unintended consequences of retention can include increased costs for school districts (national average of $10,700 per retained student).
 Additionally, retention can negatively impact students' long-term achievement (i.e. high school graduation rates).

 Instead, researchers have argued for policymakers to not approach third-grade reading as a retention-promotion dichotomy, but in a more comprehensive manner by focusing on early identification and support well before third grade.

 States have approached third-grade reading legislation in a variety of ways: some require retention while others allow for promotion to fourth grade with certain requirements and exemptions.
 The numbers and map below provide summaries and links to legislation at the state-level:

-- Sixteen states plus D.C. require retention for students not reading at proficiency by the end of third grade,14 of which allow for conditional promotion.
+- Seventeen states, plus D.C., require retention for students not reading at proficiency by the end of third grade,14 of which allow for conditional promotion.
 See good-cause exemptions below.

 - Good-cause exemptions include: limited English proficient students (typically three or fewer years in an English language acquisition program), special education students, participating in an intervention, parent, principal or teacher recommendations, previous retention, demonstrating proficiency through a portfolio (student work demonstrating mastery of academic standards in reading), or passing an approved alternative reading assessment

 - Eight states allow for retention (or retention is a local decision), but do not require it: Alaska, Colorado, Maine, Maryland, New Jersey, New Mexico, Oklahoma and West Virginia.